Louisiana Famous Fried Chicken

 Louisiana Famous Fried Chicken is an American fast food chain that started in 1976 in Los Angeles by Joe Dion, a Michigan native.

 The company is a franchise venture where licensees pay for license rights and a flour and red pepper recipe used to coat the dishes but are otherwise not restricted.
 Apart from Los Angeles, there are also locations in Pasadena as well as other locations in California, and in Arizona, Georgia, Illinois, Michigan, North Carolina and Texas.

+History

+The first Louisiana Famous Fried Chicken was started by Joseph Dion who experimented with a recipe he says he obtained from a New Orleans Chef Paul Prudhomme.
+Dion started the franchise in 1976 on a corner lot of Vermont Avenue and Imperial Highway in California.

 By 2017 there were 148 Louisiana Famous Fried Chicken restaurants in the United States, mostly run by Cambodians, and ownership of the company had been transferred to Michael P. Eng.